Robotnik08/adventofcode2024/README.md

         - The solution for part 1 was pretty simple compared to last year.
 I did have an unrelated problem with a bug I found in the Dosato interpreter.
 I had to fix that before I could continue.
 The solution was pretty simple.
     - [x] Part 2
         - The solution for part 2 was also pretty simple.
 All in all I used 2 one liners to solve both problems.
 I am happy with the solution.
+- [x] Day 2
+    - [x] Part 1
+        - Part 1 was cool.
+    - [x] Part 2
+        - The solution of Part 1 could be reused for Part 2, I used the brute force approach to solve the problem.